nejyeah/DeepPicker-python/README.md

 After finished, the trained model will be saved in file **'../trained_model/model_demo_type1'**.

 ### 3.2 Train Type2
-Before training a model based on muti-molecules, the positive samples and negative samples from different molecules should be extracted through script `extractData.py` at first.
+Before training a model in multi-molecule manner, the positive samples and negative samples from different molecules should be extracted through script `extractData.py` at first.
 #### 3.2.1 extract particles into numpy binary file
 Options for extracting the positive and negative samples into a binary file: